Almost all bets are off: casino capitals Macau, Las Vegas slammed by virus

 South Korea has reported 9,887 coronavirus cases and 165 deaths, while Australia has reported 4,864 cases and 21 deaths.
 For an interactive graphic tracking the global spread of the coronavirus, open tmsnrt.rs/3aIRuz7 in an external browser.

-An official at South Korea’s largest casino operator by revenue, Kangwon Land Inc (035250.KS), said nearly 80% of its employees had been put on temporary leave.
+An official at South Korea’s largest casino operator by revenue, Kangwon Land Inc, said nearly 80% of its employees had been put on temporary leave.

 Companies dependent on the casinos for business have been impacted.